The Corgi of PolkaBridge (CORGIB) Price Tops $0.0000 on Exchanges

-The Corgi of PolkaBridge (CORGIB) traded 0.3% higher against the U.S. dollar during the 1-day period ending at 19:00 PM Eastern on September 5th.
-One The Corgi of PolkaBridge coin can now be purchased for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
-Over the last seven days, The Corgi of PolkaBridge has traded up 31.9% against the U.S. dollar.
-The Corgi of PolkaBridge has a total market cap of $129,143.82 and $174.00 worth of The Corgi of PolkaBridge was traded on exchanges in the last 24 hours.
+The Corgi of PolkaBridge (CORGIB) traded down 2.5% against the U.S. dollar during the 24-hour period ending at 17:00 PM ET on September 6th.
+One The Corgi of PolkaBridge coin can now be purchased for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+The Corgi of PolkaBridge has a total market capitalization of $125,833.23 and approximately $31.00 worth of The Corgi of PolkaBridge was traded on exchanges in the last day.
+In the last week, The Corgi of PolkaBridge has traded 26.8% higher against the U.S. dollar.

 - The Web3 Project (WEB3) traded up 213.7% against the dollar and now trades at $517.71 or 0.02213862 BTC.